 Tip #4 – Finally, if all else fails, utilize the salutation of “Dear Hiring Manager.”
 While this isn’t perfect, it is far better than a generic opening that showcases little to no research.

 If you are unsure where to start with your resume, cover letter, or interviewing skills, please contact Feather Communications today.
-Since 2008, we have developed thousands of job searching documents that allow our clients to feel confident and positive during their job searches.
-Contact us today!
+Since 2008, I have assisted thousands of job searching documents that allow my clients to feel confident and positive in during their job searches.
+Contact me today!